GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.rst

-Importantly, the generated compressed files use a **standard compression file format**: for instance, regular command line tools (zip/unzip, gzip/gunzip, bzip2, lzma, xv) can be used to compress/uncompress a pickled file generated with joblib.
+Importantly, the generated compressed files use a **standard compression file format**: for instance, regular command line tools (zip/unzip, gzip/gunzip, bzip2, lzma, xz) can be used to compress/uncompress a pickled file generated with joblib.
 Joblib will be able to load cache compressed with those tools.